JazebJaved468/accordion-npm-package/README.md

 ### version 1.0.4 (current)

-custom styling for accordion title and content.
+New : custom styling for accordion title and content.

 ### version 1.0.3